-- Kill Permit required from VDGIF to kill on your own land during closed season.
+- No Kill Permit Required from Department to kill on your own land during closed season

 - You must contact the Commonwealth Attorney's office in your county/city for information regarding legal methods of animal removal.
 Local ordinances are usually more restrictive than state laws.

 - There is a continuous open trapping season in the following localities: Arlington, Chesterfield, Fairfax, Henrico, James City, Loudoun, Prince William, Spotsylvania, Stafford, Roanoke and York Counties.

 The major problems associated with this species involve their ability to invade houses or trashcans.
 This species is very adaptable to urban areas, and are nocturnal, meaning they come out mostly at night; however just seeing them during the day is not a sign of rabies.
 They are commonly seen during the day in urban and suburban areas and are usually attracted there by a food source or an easily accessed area to make a den such as under porches/decks, crawl spaces or out-buildings.
 The best way to prevent them from becoming a problem is to not give them a reason to come.